 The summer school, which runs from Saturday 1 to Saturday 29 July 2017, will take you to Xi’an, Chengdu and Hangzhou, as well as introducing you to Suzhou, the home of XJTLU.

 Xi’an is famous as an ancient Chinese capital housing, amongst other treasures, the Terracotta Army.
 Chengdu is famous for spicy food and pandas.
 Suzhou is the long term cultural centre of China, famous for its silk, gardens, canals, painting and wood carving.

 This course is concerned with the major changes undergone by Chinese society since the beginning of reform and openness strategy in 1978.
 Placing these changes in historical perspective it focuses on three broad topics, each of which is considered in depth: social classes; regional diversity; equality.
 All three are set in the historical context of China’s emergence as a growing international economic and political force.
-This course bring students to historical sites in Suzhou, Xi’an and Chengdu.
+This course bring students to historical sites in Suzhou, Hangzhou, Xi’an and Chengdu.
 Work on the three broad topics will follow a similar pattern, comprising lectures, discussion groups, site explorations and practical projects.